I transform science education by bridging cognitive science, educational practice, and cutting-edge technology.

 My research intersects science education, embodied cognition, and technology perspectives, focusing on how embodied experiences shape scientific understanding.
 I teach graduate courses in science education research & practice while actively mentoring early-career researchers.

-In addition to my research and teaching responsibilities, I hold leadership positions within the European Science Education Research Association (ESERA), and I serve on editorial boards of major science education research journals.
-I'm particularly proud of co-founding IMPRESS (International Modern Physics & Research in Education Seminar Series), which fosters collaboration between physics education communities worldwide.
+In addition to my research and teaching responsibilities, I hold leadership positions within the European Science Education Research Association (ESERA), and I serve on the editorial boards of Science Education and Research in Science Education, two major science education research journals.
+I'm particularly proud of having co-founded IMPRESS (International Modern Physics & Research in Education Seminar Series), a joint initiative with CERN to foster collaboration between physics educators worldwide.

 Interested in collaboration, speaking engagements, or learning more about my work in embodied science education?
-Let's connect! š
+Let's connect! 🙂